solana-mobile/seed-vault-sdk/js/packages/seed-vault/README.md

 Read more about requesting Android Permission in React Natvie [here](https://reactnative.dev/docs/permissionsandroid).

 ### Authorize a Seed
-Before our app can urequest signatures form seed vault, we must first request authorization for our app to use a seed from the user.
+Before our app can access any seeds in the seed vault, we must first request authorization for our app to use a seed from the user.
 ```javascript
 import { SeedVault } from "@solana-mobile/seed-vault-lib";